 from_mut(nums) # mut

-ref captures are intended for generic code that must operate
+ref captures are intended for parameterized code that must work with

-across mutability contexts.
-In ordinary closures, read and
+different mutability contexts.
+In ordinary closures, imm and mut produce

 Empty and omitted capture lists

-Both forms allow a body that uses only its own arguments.
-The function then behaves as a plain nested function with no captures.
+Both forms allow a body that uses only its arguments and locally declared values.
+The function behaves as a plain nested function without captures.

 Mixing conventions